sftpplus/sftpplus-docs/docs/events/events-http.rst

 ^^^^^

 :Message: Successful AS2 send ID "%(message_id)s" at "%(real_path)s" from "%(as2_from)s" to "%(as2_to)s".
 MDN: %(mdn_info)s.
 Content signature: %(signature)s.
 Encrypted: %(is_encrypted)s.
 Compressed: %(is_compressed)s.
-:Groups: authenticated, informational, file-operation, http
+:Groups: authenticated, success, file-operation, http
 :From version: 4.5.0
 :Description: None